Marmalade-NG/marmalade-ng/doc/source/api_std-policies.rst

 =======================================

 ``std-policies`` is a module that contains **pure only** helpers to deal with standard policies.
-The modules is intended to be used by wallets, market-places, tokens creator to simplify the development.
-It avoids to manipulate directly modrefs, but instead allows to manipulate simple strings.
+The modules if intended to be used by wallets, market-places, tokens creator to simplify development.
+It avoids manipulating directly modrefs, but instead allows manipulating simple strings.

 Helpers
 -------